-In general, our courses require 80% attendance in order for participants to receive a Certificate of Completion from Alamo Colleges.
+In general, our courses require 80% attendance in order for participants to receive a Certificate of Completion from Alamo Colleges District.
 In some instances courses have attendance requirements beyond this percentage.
 Students should always make note of attendance requirements at the beginning of a course via their syllabus or direct conversation with the instructor.
 Be sure to ask about State Regulated courses that require a specific number of hours to qualify for a certification from a credentialing body.

 A student may not audit a course or any portion thereof without first paying the entire tuition and fee.